lightbend-labs/dbuild/docs/src/sphinx/download.rst

                                   console
-     -r, --no-resolvers           Disable the parsing of the "options.resolvers" section from the dbuild configuration file: only use the resolvers defined in dbuild.properties
+     -r, --no-resolvers           Disable the parsing of the "options.resolvers" section from the dbuild configuration file: only -s, --skip-git-updates       Skips any remote git updates, and only use locally cached repository information (if available)
+                                  use the resolvers defined in dbuild.properties
          --help                   Show help message
          --version                Show version of this program